-Jumping right back to the 1970s and 80s, if you took out a mortgage it was probably through your local Building Society.
-Believe it or not, there was a time when banks didn’t offer mortgages.
+Jumping right back to the 1970s and 80s, if you took out a first time buyer mortgage in Coventry it was probably through your local building society.
+Believe it or not, there was a time where banks didn’t offer mortgages.

 Now let’s skip forward to the mid-2000s.
 A whole new set of specialist lenders were operating in the market, most of which had started in the USA.
 They would lend money to customers and then “sell” these customers on in order to raise new money to lend again.
 The process of selling the book on was called securitisation.
 The investors that bought these “books” tended to be large financial institutions such as pension funds and yes, you guessed it, high street banks.

 This is when the market became especially lucrative.
 As a result, these new lenders introduced more relaxed lending criteria.
 They were lending to customers with poor credit histories and allowing them to self-certify their incomes without checks.
 (Alarm bells are starting to ring!)

 Unfortunately, these borrowers began to default on their mortgages, resulting in major banks losing confidence in each other.
 This was because they couldn’t be sure how exposed they were lending to these customers with normal or credit histories in good standing.
 A mortgage market which was unravelling.

 This led to the banks’ share prices plummeting, and some were even bailed out by the UK Government (taxpayer!) to stop them from going bust.

 Because of this market collapse, lending all but stopped, property prices fell, and everyone lost confidence in the economy.
 As we now know, it took around 5-10 years for the market to recover.